-(i) All contractual terms of the financial instrument (including prepayment, extension etc.) over the expected life of the financial instrument.
-However, in rare cases when the expected life of the financial instrument cannot be estimated reliably, then the entity is required to use the remaining contractual term of the financial instrument;

-(ii) Cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms.
+- (i) All contractual terms of the financial instrument (including prepayment, extension etc.) over the expected life of the financial instrument.
+However, in rare cases when the expected life of the financial instrument cannot be estimated reliably, then the entity is required to use the remaining contractual term of the financial instrument; - (ii) Cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms.

 As a practical expedient, the Group uses a provision matrix to determine impairment loss on portfolio of its trade receivable.
 The provision matrix is based on its historically observed default rates over the expected life of the trade receivable and is adjusted for forward-looking estimates.
 At regular intervals, the historically observed default rates are updated and changes in forward-looking estimates are analysed.
+In addition to the historical pattern of credit loss, the Group has considered the likelihood of increased credit risk and consequential default by customers including revisions in the credit period provided to the customers.
+In making this assessment, the Group has considered current and anticipated future economic conditions relating to industries/business verticals that the company deals with and the countries where it operates.
+In addition, the Group has also considered credit reports and other credit information for its customers to estimate the probability of default in future and has taken into account estimates of possible effect from the pandemic relating to COVID-19.
+The Group believes that the carrying amount of allowance for expected credit loss with respect to trade receivables, unbilled revenue and other financial assets is adequate.